 Step 1: Crack 8 eggs into a large bowl.
 Discard the shells or use them as organic plant fertilizer.

-Step 3: Heat lots of oil or butter in a large pan or wok.
-When the oil is really hot, pour in the egg mix.
+Step 3: Heat lots of oil, butter, lard or duck fat in a large pan or wok.
+When the oil, butter, lard or duck fat is really hot, pour in the egg mix.
 Let the mix settle around the pan and leave it to cook for between 5 and 10 minutes.
-Eggs do not burn, so time is not too important.
+Eggs do not burn, so time is not important.

 Step 4: As soon as the eggs are no longer slimy, add cheese to the surface of the mix.
 Any cheese will do.
+I like Brie and Blue Stilton.
 You can also add sliced tomato, mushrooms, ham, hotdogs, salami, horsemeat or beef jerky.

 Step 6: Remove the omelet from the pan.
-Put it on a clean plate and serve with bread or french fries.
-For a sweet omelet, coat generously with peanut butter, jelly or chocolate sauce.
+Put it on a clean plate and serve with bread, french fries and pickled onions.
+For a sweeter omelet, coat generously with peanut butter, jelly or chocolate sauce.

-If you are a vegan, you can make a simple omelet without eggs.
+If you are a vegan or a pedantic vegetarian, you can make a simple omelet without eggs.
 Egg substitutes include silken tofu, seaweed jelly and horse spunk.